Jérémie Makiese: Early life

 Makiese was born in Antwerp to Congolese parents.
-At 6 years old he and his family (including his three brothers and sister) moved to Sint-Agatha-Berchem, then to Dilbeek a few years later, spending his childhood between the two municipalities, where he learned to speak both Dutch and French.
+At 6 years old he and his family (including his three brothers and sister) moved to Berchem-Sainte-Agathe, then to Dilbeek a few years later, spending his childhood between the two municipalities, where he learned to speak both Dutch and French.
 They finally settled in Uccle.

 Makiese took up singing from both of his parents (his mother also playing the tam-tam), starting in a church choir at a young age and later moving on to singing lessons at school, where he took part in, and won, a contest.

 Musical career

 2021: The Voice Belgique

 Makiese auditioned for season nine of The Voice Belgique performing Labrinth's "Jealous", with all four coaches turning for him.
 He chose to join Beverly Jo Scott's team.
 In April 2021, he won the show.

 2022: Eurovision Song Contest

 On 15 September 2021, broadcaster Radio-télévision belge de la Communauté française (RTBF) announced that they had internally selected Makiese to represent Belgium in the Eurovision Song Contest 2022 in Turin, Italy.
+He competed in the second semi-final, where he qualified for the Grand Final, where he finished 19th with 64 points.